matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

 # Local Development

 ## FE

+1. if something is broken here run npm install or restart the app

 - running into local FE error again where it keeps trying to log into your account and you can't get the site to forget your login details so you can use the dummy account. maybe it's CAS that's caching login details?